Intervention/docs/image/v4/getting-started/frameworks.md

 #### Detailed Configuration

-If you're looking for more in-depth configuration you can skip the `.env` part and publish a more detailed configuration file for Intervention Image by running the following command.
+If you're looking for more in-depth configuration, you can skip the `.env` part and publish a more detailed configuration file for Intervention Image by running the following command.

 ```bash
 php tempest install image